yrehim7/yrehim7/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 ###
-<p align="left">I'm passionate about Big Data and the insights we can gain from it with a background in Automation Technology & Informatics and hands on experience in support, quality assurance, and data-driven projects, I've built a solid foundation in the data field.
+<p align="left">I'm passionate about Big Data and the insights i can gain from it with a background in Automation Technology & Informatics and hands on experience in support, quality assurance, and data-driven projects, I've built a solid foundation in the data field.
 I'm especially interested in data engineering and analytics<br>
 <br>🔭 I’m currently automative technologies and informatics student in Germany
 <br>📚 I'm currently diving more and more on Data Engineer field